 The College is offering a Student Bursary because of our commitment to work with Aboriginal people to assist in providing broad career opportunities for young Aboriginal people.
 The quality of education and pastoral support offered at Corpus Christi College has had a profound impact on many graduates of the College, and has contributed to improved life choices.
 Continuing to provide opportunities for Aboriginal and non-Aboriginal people to interact positively within a Catholic school environment will also enhance the educational programme of the College.

-- Applicants must provide proof to be of Aboriginal or Torres Strait Islander decent
+Applicants must provide proof to be of Aboriginal or Torres Strait Islander descent

 Consideration may be given to the financial status of the applicant and their family